Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

 \subsection{Positionality and Terminology}

 In approaching this review, we want to be transparent in our personal positioning and critical approach towards the concept of gender and its use in experiments.
-As women researchers, we are affected personally by potential stereotyping effects of gendered robot design and so we have our stakes in gaining a nuanced understanding and a productive, yet sensitive, way forward in future research practices.
+As women, we are affected personally by potential stereotyping effects of gendered robot design and so we have our stakes in gaining a nuanced understanding and a productive, yet sensitive, way forward in future research practices.
 This is in no way clouding our ability to assess and reason about advantages and disadvantages of gendering practices.
 Since a lot of the reviewed studies referred to gendered robots as female and male, we kept the same terms in our writing.
 This is primarily a way to circumvent confusion and elucidate the terminology used in these papers.
 However, in this article, we try to shift the thinking towards the process of ``gendering'' a robot and the ``genderedness'' of a robot, both described by Perugia et al. \cite{perugia2022shape}.
-The process of \textit{gendering} a robot is the two-step process of gender \textit{encoding}, in which designers imbue robots with gendered cues, and gender \textit{decoding}, in which users attribute ``gender" to robots, partially under the influence of those cues.
-The \textit{genderedness} of the robot, instead, is the property of being gendered, which robots acquire as a result of the gendering process.
+According to Perugia et al. \cite{perugia2022shape}, the process of \textit{gendering} a robot is a two-step process of gender \textit{encoding}, in which designers imbue robots with gendered cues, and gender \textit{decoding}, in which users attribute ``gender" to robots.
+Gender encoding is an optional step, which can be avoided by resorting to robots with minimal anthropomorphic cues or minimized by avoiding adding gender cues to already gendered robot embodiments.
+Gender decoding, instead, seems to be a spontaneous process.
+Indeed, it occurs when designers imbue robots with gender cues but also when they do not, as shown, among others, by Marchetti-Bowick in their work on the attribution of gender to the Roomba vacuum cleaner \cite{marchetti2009your}.
+The present scoping review focuses on the encoding phase of the gendering process, how it is performed by the HRI scholarship, and the effect it has on the HRI.
+We touch upon gender decoding only when discussing the robot's manipulation check.